It’s a commonly held belief that there is no point having a doula if you are having a planned cesarean, and I want to debunk this myth.

 So, if you are having a planned cesarean birth, you can benefit from the exact same support you get from your doula as you would if you were hiring her for a planned vaginal birth.

-Doula support, as beautifully coined by Maddie McMahon, is a three legged stool of support, emotional, practical and informational support.
+Doula support is a three legged stool of support, emotional, practical and informational support.

 This support applies regardless of the way your baby is born.

 So what can a doula do to help you before, during and after a planned cesarean?